mgrygles/buildstuff2020-workshop/openshift/3-DeployKnativeService.md

 If you don't like Java, the Hello World sample is available in other languages, too: Go, Java, PHP, Python, Ruby, etc.

 For this workshop we will use a Container Image on Docker Hub (docker.io) provided by IBM.
-They used the hellojfall Go sample to build the image.
+They used the helloworld-vertx Go sample to build the image.

 ## Deploy a Knative Service (ksvc)